Valerie Grant: Return (2016)

 In the summer of 2016, the series released a casting call for the recurring role of the African-American Levi.
 In December 2016, reports surfaced with claims that the character of Levi would be Valerie's son which led to speculation that David was the man's father, making him a member of show's core family, the Hortons.
 Meanwhile, it was announced the Lamon Archey had joined the cast in an unnamed role and was slated to debut in early 2017.
 On December 11, 2016, Seaforth Hayes announced Archey's casting in a video interview with the actor and revealed that he would portray Julie's grandson, Eli Grant.

+Reception

+In 2020, Candace Young and Charlie Mason from Soaps She Knows put Valerie on their list of Daytime's Most Important African-American Characters, commenting that "Andrews made headlines with Richard Guthrie as David Banning in creating what Jet magazine called at the time "TV's Controversial Interracial Couple."
+Or, as we'd call the pairing now, "Oh, What a Lovely Couple."
+It was progress, but there was and still is more to be made."